Important Disclosure — Please Read

 The Home Search

-The search phase requires patience.
+The search phase typically requires patience.
 Most buyers view many properties before finding the right one.
-Learning to evaluate homes objectively rather than emotionally is one of the most important skills you can develop during this stage.
+Learning to evaluate homes objectively rather than purely emotionally is one of the more useful skills to develop during this stage.

 Setting Up MLS Alerts

 Automated alerts help you see new listings quickly.
-In active markets, good properties can receive offers within days of listing.
+In active markets, well-priced properties can receive offers within days of listing.
 Your agent can set these up filtered by your criteria.

 What to Focus On

 Structural condition and age of major systems.
 Layout and flow.
 Natural light.
 Storage.
 Parking.
-Things that are expensive or impossible to change.
+Features that are expensive or difficult to change.

 Look Past the Staging

 Professional staging and fresh paint can make any home look appealing.
-Focus on structure, layout, location, and potential.
-Cosmetic updates are easier than structural issues.
+Focusing on structure, layout, location, and potential is generally more useful.
+Cosmetic updates are typically easier than structural issues.

 Red Flags to Watch For

 Signs of water intrusion.
 Foundation cracks.
 Outdated electrical.
 Strong odours.
-Cosmetic work that may be hiding defects.
+Cosmetic work that may be concealing defects.

 Step 5